oporekungthai/OAS_Code/README.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/a015383d-f600-4d13-bb96-537ffb7df3fe" alt="Descriptive alt text for your image" width="400">
   <br>
-  (The vector dicision data of the cansat on whether <br>
+  (The vector dicisions data of the cansat on whether <br>
   where should it steer to match its target heading)
   <br>
 </div>